ygorcosta/wedeploy.com/ui/src/pages/docs/deploy/migrating-to-beta.md

 2. Each service now has its own domain instead of being a subdomain of your project.
 This means you must update your API endpoints (_serviceID-projectID.wedeploy.io_).

+3. Because of this domain change, we now no longer allow dashes in the project IDs.

 	![API URL Service](/images/docs/deploy/migration--api-url-service.png)

 </article>